Grant

 • Shortlisted applicants will be invited to interview around June

-• Applicants will be notified of the outcome early July.
+• Applicants will be notified of the outcome by late July.

 Stage 2 – Australian Government selection process: